We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-You are given two strings s and pattern.
-A string x is called almost equal to y if you can change at most one character in x to make it identical to y.
-Return the smallest starting index of a substring in s that is almost equal to pattern.
-If no such index exists, return -1.
-A substring is a contiguous non-empty sequence of characters within a string.
+Given two strings s and pattern, find the smallest starting index of a substring in s that is almost equal to pattern.
+A string x is called almost equal to y if you can change at most one character in x to transform it into y.
+If no such substring exists, return -1.

 Key Insights

-• A substring of s must have the same length as pattern to be considered for comparison.
+• The substring in s must have the same length as pattern.

 Space and Time Complexity